paulfioravanti/steno-dictionaries/README.md

 attempted to document my justifications for going against Plover entries in the [overrides `README`][].

+More information about these dictionaries and what led to their creation can be found in the following blog posts I wrote:

+- _[Going Platinum][]_

 ## Categorisation

 The dictionaries are divided up into the following main types: